Grafted Honey Locust

 Cultivar:

-Honey locusts are beautiful trees with patterned grey bark, slightly twisting forms, and small pinnate compound leaves casting a dappled shade.
-While often planted as (male) street trees, the following selections listed here are for fleshy pod production.
+Honey locusts are beautiful trees with patterned grey bark, lightly twisting forms, and small pinnate compound leaves casting a dappled shade.
+While often planted as street trees, the following selections listed here are for fleshy pod production for agroforestry applications.

 The inner flesh of the honey locust turns from green to an amber honey-colored sugary goo when ripe.
-Eaten raw, the honey locust flesh has a flavor rather like spicy apple cider, or mellower melon tones.
-The seeds in the pods are also a rich source of protein and have a complete amino acid profile.
+Eaten raw, the honey locust flesh has a flavor ranging from rather like spicy apple cider, through to mellower melon tones.
+The seeds in the pods are a rich source of protein and have a complete amino acid profile.

 Like maple sugaring in the north, Native Americans used the pods as a southern sugar tree.
-The pods can be dried and ground to make a carob-like powder excellent for baking.
-Honey locusts are desirable also for silvopastures, where during the summer months the dappled shade promotes cool season forage grasses, and in the winter the pods provide sugar and protein rich fodder.
+The pods can be dried and ground to make a carob-like powder excellent for baking as a sweetener.
+Honey locusts are desirable for silvopasture, where during the summer months the dappled shade promotes cool season forage grasses, and in the winter the pods provide sugar and protein rich fodder during an otherwise lean time.

-Grafted honey locust trees ship in 14” x 4” tree pots.
+Grafted honey locust trees ship in 4” x 14” tree pots for $40 or bareroot for $35.

 • Millwood – a Tennessee Valley Authority (TVA) selection first introduced by John Hershey from a tree found near Lake Junaluska, North Carolina.
 This variety has been extensively field tested in Virginia for silvopasture as a cattle feed.
 31% sugar by weight and 13% protein.
 Original tree was entirely thornless.

 • Monroe – introduced by Alex Tanke and myself 2022.
 Tested at 35% sugar by weight, comparable to the best TVA selections.
-Seed source from Monroe County Arkansas and the original tree is entirely thornless.
+From Monroe county Arkansas and the original tree is entirely thornless.
 Performs well in zones 5b/6a!
 Good for more northern plantings.

 • Piatt – another selection from Alex Tanke and myself.
 This fleshy podded variety comes originally from Piatt county, Illinois and is tested for zone 6a, so can be recommended for the north.

 • Richland – promising fleshy-podded selection from Tennessee.
-Original tree moderately thorny.
+Original tree moderately thorny and pods very fleshy.
+Introduced 2024, untested.

 • Trotter Experimental Series – untested selections from Tennessee which I made in the field in 2023 based upon pod fleshiness.
 Ortet trees labeled as thornless or thorny for breeding purposes, but all grafts will grow thornless.